ASASSd/testmem64/README.md

 # testmem64
-Tiny memory testing utility, that writes selected pattern to allocateed memory and then verifies it.
+Tiny memory testing utility, that writes selected pattern to allocated memory and then verifies it.

 Build:
 -